lfatemerajabil/DesignPatternSummary/README.md

 for example, a shape class and its children are rectangular, circle, … and you want to know their coordination and their areas.

 (My reference is [Here](https://refactoring.guru/design-patterns/python/).)

-I'll be glad to see your issues here.